hitaboy/vue-sass-aframe/README.md

-# VUE+SASS+AFRAME
+# vue-sass-aframe

-> A Boilerplate for Vue.js app with SASS and AFRAME example
+> A Boilerplate for Vue.js app with SASS and AFRAME example, and a simple routing

 ## Build Setup